pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 This project is not necessarily meant for others to use as a reliable resource/reference, but rather for my own understanding and apprehension of machine learning modelling and detailed statistical analysis.

+##RESOURCES
-[^1]: Supervised learning data from COVID-19 daily data reports posted on https://worldometers.info/coronavirus/
+[1] Supervised learning data from COVID-19 daily data reports posted on https://worldometers.info/coronavirus/